MehulATL/mayho.github.io/_posts/2013-11-24-merge_sort.md

 <figure>
   <img src="http://i.stack.imgur.com/VUbeY.jpg" alt="merge sort">
-  <figcaption>A visualization of what merge sort does.</figcaption>
 </figure>

 {% highlight javascript linenos %}
 {% raw %}

-// the following merge function is going to be the workhorse of our implementation.
+// the merge function is going to be the workhorse of our implementation.
 // it takes 2 arrays and merges them into one ordered array. var merge = function(leftHalf, rightHalf){
   var result = [];